Workforce development manager Martyn Price MBE is one of the judges in tomorrow’s Balfour Beatty Brathay Apprentice Challenge.

-Teams of Balfour Beatty apprentices across the UK took part in six months of regional heats, managed by team development charity Brathay Trust.
+Teams of Balfour Beatty apprentices across the UK took part in six months of regional heats, managed by leadership and team development specialists Brathay Trust.
 These four challenges were designed to develop life-long career skills including leadership, teambuilding, communication and logistical planning.
 In addition, they promote messaging on the importance of apprenticeships for employers and young people.

 The top four teams will deliver their presentations virtually to the judging panel.
 After the judging, one team will be named Balfour Beatty’s Apprentice Team of the Year 2020.

 The finalists are: